apache/couchdb/src/couch_stats/CSRT.md

 ## -define(TRACKER_PID, {csrt, tracker}).

-A handle to the spawned tracker process that does cleanup and logger matching reprots at the end of the process lifecycle.
+A handle to the spawned tracker process that does cleanup and logger matching reports at the end of the process lifecycle.
 We store a reference to the tracker pid so that for explicit context destruction, like in `chttpd` workers after a request has been serviced, we can update stop the tracker and perform the expected cleanup directly.